philipbutkiewicz/hifisuperstar/README.md

 # HiFi Superstar
 Why use HiFi Superstar over some other JavaScript [***cough***] based bot?
 Because it's free of weeaboo references.

+## DEPRECATION WARNING
+This project is very old and was written when I was starting to pick up Python.
+It hasn't received many updates apart from ocassional bugfixes and package updates.
+Beware.

 ## What does it do?
 What doesn't it do?
 Well, for now it plays music and tells horrible jokes.
 More features to come.